AndreBClark/companiondice/README.md

 - **Supports** rolling multiple dice of one type
 - **Responsive** Mobile friendly layout
 - **PWA** Download as an offline Progressive Web App onto your phone
+- **NEW in 1.1** You can Now roll 100 sided, and roll for Ability Scores

 ### Acknowledgement
 Created in collaboration with [Nathan Goullete](https://github.com/NathanGoullette)